Yudai-Chen/Special-Collections/README.md

 + On the top of this page, you can use the parent-child path to navigate.

++ You can use the slider to adjust the width of the Media Viewer part.

 + #### Media Viewer

   - You can use either your mouse or keyboard to zoom in/out, rotate, flip and drag the images.
-  - If you click on the second to last icon in the toolbar, you will download the media.
+  - If you click on the third to last icon in the toolbar, you will download the media.
+  - `Focus mode`: if you click on the second to last icon in the toolbar, you can display the image in full screen.
   - If you click on the rightmost icon in the toolbar, you will open the `Transcript` page.
   - If you have Universal Viewer installed on your site, you can click `Go to Universal Viewer` button and view those media using UV.
   - Note: it cannot fully support all kinds of media formats, so if the media do not display correctly, please try to download it.